CtrlK

 Actionability

-Provides a CLI command and detection pattern signatures, but lacks executable code for the actual parsing/detection logic.
-The instructions describe what to do at a high level (parse, apply rules, enrich) without providing the actual Python implementation or regex patterns.
-The examples show log lines but not how to process them.
+Provides specific detection patterns (regex signatures, thresholds) and a CLI command, but lacks executable parsing code.
+The instructions describe what to do at a high level (parse, apply rules, enrich) without providing the actual Python implementation.
+The examples show raw log lines but not how to process them programmatically.

 2 / 3